Nigeria beat Uganda 3-1 to head into AFCON last 16 with perfect record

 It was only Tanzania’s second point of the tournament but proved enough for them to advance as one of the four best third-placed finishers.

-Tanzania have been trying since 1980 to advance beyond the group stage, and have still to win a match in four appearances.
+Tanzania have been trying since 1980 to advance beyond the group stage and have still to win a match in four appearances.